SUMMARY

 Positive compensation (+EV) brightens the image, while negative compensation (-EV) darkens it.

-Exposure compensation functions in Program, Aperture Priority, and Shutter Priority modes, and with Auto ISO in Manual mode.
+The control works in Program, Aperture Priority, and Shutter Priority modes, and with Auto ISO in Manual mode.